ibm-cloud-docs/discovery-data/assemble.md

 ## JAR files
 {: #ccs-jar-files}

-The JAR files for any interfaces used by your custom connector code, including the `onewex-custom-crawler-{version_numbers}.jar` file whose location is listed in [Understanding the `custom-crawler-docs.zip` file](/docs/discovery-data?topic=discovery-data-connector-dev#ccs-grok-crawler-zip-file).
-The `onewex-custom-crawler-{version_numbers}.jar` file includes the `com.ibm.es.ama.custom.crawler` Java package that is described in [Developing custom connector code](/docs/discovery-data?topic=discovery-data-connector-dev).
+The JAR files for any interfaces used by your custom connector code, including the `ama-zing-custom-crawler-{version_numbers}.jar` file whose location is listed in [Understanding the `custom-crawler-docs.zip` file](/docs/discovery-data?topic=discovery-data-connector-dev#ccs-grok-crawler-zip-file).
+The `ama-zing-custom-crawler-{version_numbers}.jar` file includes the `com.ibm.es.ama.custom.crawler` Java package that is described in [Developing custom connector code](/docs/discovery-data?topic=discovery-data-connector-dev).

 ## Compiling and packaging the custom connector
 {: #compile-package-connector}